Information about Mates And Dates

 We host a dance on the second Friday of odd number months.

-Music is provide by a professional DJ or a live band.
+with music provide by a DJ or live band.

 We hold our dances in Mountain View

-and have one formal dinner dance a year and most dances
+and have one formal dinner dance a year with most dances

 The venue provides a nice dance floor